zobo/xdebugclient/README.md

   Whenever execution is paused, inspection of different stack levels is possible by doubble clicking on call stack entries.

+* Sotring settings

+  Docking positions and options are saved to xml files.

 TODO
 ----